I had the pleasure of watching Finding Dory with my boys. We loved the movie!

 ‘Release” into the non-dieting world.

-I loved the major theme running though the movie:
+I loved the major theme running through the movie:

 There’s always a way.